trabianmatt/central-ledger/API.md

 ```

 #### Update account settlement
-The update account settlement endpoint will create a new account settlement with the account's id and return the newly updated account settlement.
+The update account settlement endpoint creates a new account settlement with the account's id and returns the newly updated account settlement.

 ##### HTTP Request
 `PUT http://central-ledger/accounts/dfsp1/settlement`